FortiGate

 CarlosColombini_3-1655077535616.png

-1. If a connection attempt is made from a FortiClient connected to the same EMS server as the FortiGate, then it will be successful.
+1. If a connection attempt is made from a FortiClient connected to the same EMS server as the FortiGate, it will succeed.

 FortiGate EMS Connection.